direktiv/dialogflow-demo/README.md

     * Values: [{list of all aws zones }]
     * Extra Options: Allow for fuzzy matching
     * So using the example above if the user inputted 'US East 1' it would match with the `aws-deploy-zone` entity with the value `us-east-1`.
 We can then save this to a context to use in a future intent.
 * Context: Every `intent` can have input context that is required to trigger the intent, and output context which is used to control the contexts after this intent.
 Contexts are very useful and control the flow of `intents` in this demo.
-Using input and output contexts you can control the order of `intent` to give the user a fake sense of a conversation.
+Using input and output context, you can control the order of `intent` to give the user a fake sense of a conversation.
 Contexts are also used to store entities; Think of contexts as also a dictionary where you can store extracted entities.
 For this demo, all provisioning data/options are saved to the `gcp` and `aws` context.
 A context also has a lifetime so it will disappear after a certain amount of `intents` are triggered.
 However, this can be increased or decreased during any intent.

 #### Demo Frontend
 This is a very simple frontend, all it does is act as a client GUI for the  Dialogflow agent.
-However, it does have one `important` feature: All parts in this demo rely on a `session-id` to communicate and operate on the correct Dialogflow session.
+However, it does have one `important` feature: all parts in this demo rely on a `session-id` to communicate and operate on the correct Dialogflow session.
 This `session-id` can be anything and is created by the frontend in this demo, it is simply a uuid.
 Once generated, the `session-id` is passed to the `demo-server` `/init` path which will start the demo and save the `session-id` to the Dialogflow `sessionid` context.

 #### Demo Server
 This server does two things:
 ##### 1) React Web Server
-Serve the built frontent web files.
+Serves the built frontent web files.
 This handler occurs on any path that is not any of the reserved paths.
 Nice and simple.

 ##### 2) Dialogflow API

-Dialogflow requires certain gcp permissions communicate with an agent, so this api authenicates with a dialogflow agent and exposes some its functionality so that frontend can use it as a client.
+Dialogflow requires certain Google Cloud Platform permissions to communicate with an agent.
+This API authenicates with a Dialogflow agent and exposes some its functionality so that frontend can use it as a client.

-All routes on this api require a session id in the path so that it knows what dialogflow session to communcate with.
+All routes on this API require a session ID in the path so that it knows what Dialogflow session to communcate with.

 The routes are:
 * GET - /{sessionID}/dialogFlow/init"